eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Bitset
 ^^^^^^

-Bitset types emulate a list of boolean values, but optimized for space allocation using each bit for a different value.
+Bitset types emulate a list of boolean values but optimized for space allocation using each bit for a different value.
 They work like a boolean type with the only difference that the `GetBoolValue` and `SetBoolValue` need the index of the bit that users want to read or write.

 DynamicTypeBuilderFactory offers the possibility to set the maximum value that the bitset is going to manage, but it should be less or equal to 64 bits.

 .. code-block:: c++